Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 You’ll find a full bar with complimentary and paid selections, hot soup, salad, and even a pancake machine at breakfast.

-Priority Pass membership costs $399 a year for unlimited access, but you can also get the same access if you hold the Citi Prestige Card ($450 a year, but you get an annual $250 airline credit and 2 guests free when you enter, plus American Admirals Club access) or the Platinum Card from American Express ($450 a year, but with a $200 annual airline fee credit and no free guests, but with Delta SkyClub and American Express Centurion Lounge access).
+Priority Pass membership costs $399 a year for unlimited access, but you can also get the same access if you hold the Citi Prestige Card ($450 a year, but you get an annual $250 airline credit and 2 guests free when you enter, plus American Admirals Club access) or the Platinum Card from American Express (with a $200 annual airline fee credit and 2 free guests, along with Delta SkyClub and American Express Centurion Lounge access).

 In addition to the clubs above, you can access clubs at these U.S. airports along with over 800 other clubs outside the U.S.: